alexdangelo/alexdangelo-old.github.io/_posts/2020-06-03-my-experience-posting-on-who-wants-to-be-hired-thread-on-hacker-news.md

 Next time include an email address if or when I post to this thread.
 This time I omitted it to reduce chances of spam and guessed that if someone was really interested they could contact me via LinkedIn.

-This is all in addition to my own effort of researching and directly reaching out to companies, previous colleagues, and doing what I can to build those connections to both learn what it's like to be there as well as show off what I can offer.
+This is all in addition to my own active effort of researching and directly reaching out to companies, previous colleagues, and doing what I can to build those connections to both learn what it's like to be there as well as show off what I can offer.